rawitat/gtypist_lessons/programming_quotes.typ

 I:Michael Sipser, "Introduction to The Theory of Computation" S:Theory is relevant to you because it shows you a new, simpler, and more elegant :side of computers, which we normally consider to be complicated machines.
-The best :computer designs are applications are conceived with elegance in mind.
+The best :computer designs and applications are conceived with elegance in mind.
 A theoretical :course can heighten your aesthetic sense and help you build more beautiful systems.

 *:PHIL_14